Digital Medieval Studies Institute

 Participants select one of five workshop topics to explore in depth over the course of the day.
 These focused workshops are complemented by sessions of lightning talks at midday, as well as group discussions involving all participants.
 The day concludes with a social hour to facilitate networking among scholars with shared interests.

 The Digital Medieval Studies Institute is presented in cooperation with the Digital Medievalist, the Newberry Library, and the Medieval Institute at Western Michigan University.
-Additional financial support has been provided by the College of Arts and Sciences at Western Michigan University and Western Michigan University Libraries.
-DMSI 2026 will take place on the campus of Western Michigan University on May 13, 2026, immediately preceding the 61st International Congress on Medieval Studies.
+DMSI 2027 will take place on the campus of Western Michigan University on May 12, 2027, immediately preceding the 62nd International Congress on Medieval Studies.

 Participation Fees

 Registration for DMSI is done as part of the registration process for the International Congress on Medieval Studies.
-The participation fee for DMSI 2026 is $125; this is in addition to the regular registration price for the Congress.
+The participation fee for DMSI 2026 was $125, and we expect rates to be similar in 2027.
+This is in addition to the regular registration price for the Congress.

 Up to ten awards will be available to support attendance at DMSI.
 These awards will consist of participation fee waivers, and they also include subsidized registration fees for the Congress.